sinbruh/group4-webapp/README.md

 ## Getting started

-website is available at [httpsrentalroulette.me](https://rentalroulette.me/) to run the website locally:
+website is available at [rentalroulette.me](https://rentalroulette.me/) to run the website locally:
 1. Clone the repository from Github
 2. Install needed dependancies such as next.js

 4. Go to terminal in both backend and frontend
-5. frontend: npm run dev command
+5. frontend: npm run dev
 6. backend: mvn spring-boot:run